Nation's nastiest GOP primary playing out in Pence's Indiana

 Before either Messer or Rokita formally entered the race last summer, the former Wabash College classmates were already exchanging blows.

-That came after Rokita seized on a story by The Associated Press revealing that Messer's wife earned $240,000 a year from an Indianapolis suburb for part-time legal work she did from home in Virginia.
-The report also noted that the Messers no longer owned a house in Indiana and that the congressman was using a two-bedroom home he co-owned with his mom as his in-state residence.
+That came after Rokita seized on stories by The Associated Press revealing that Messer's wife earned $240,000 a year from an Indianapolis suburb for part-time legal work she did from home in Virginia.
+The reports also noted that the Messers no longer owned a house in Indiana and that the congressman was using a two-bedroom home he co-owned with his mom as his in-state residence.

 Messer responded by accusing Rokita of "lying about my family" and eventually branded him "Lyin' Todd," a riff on Trump's "Lyin' Ted" nickname for Texas Sen. Ted Cruz.